nalply/steps/doc/About.md

   - `task.end(cb)`
   - `task.error(cb, error)`
   - `task.wait(cb)`
-  A 'step not completed correctly' warning is printed if this gets forgotten.

 - A step might have asynchronous work.
 It must call `task.wait()` before returning and later call one of:
   - `task.next(cb)`
   - `task.end(cb)`
   - `task.error(cb, error)`
-  If this is forgotten, then...
-TODO.

 - A step is not allowed to call one of these methods more than once.
-If this happens the culprit will be admonished severely.
-TODO.

 - A step can inject other steps by calling `task.insert(cb, steps)` and `task.append(cb, steps)`.

+The step runner detects if a step did not call one of the compulsive methods and will log a warning and/or produce a 500.
+TODO: works only partially.

 ## Step initialization

 A step can be initialized when the application gets booted up.
 If the step